 Oral Hyperhidrosis Medication

 Can it really be as easy as taking a pill to treat hyperhidrosis?
 Yes and no. Yes, there are pills that will help you manage excessive sweating.
-No, these pills are not for everyone and they do come with side effects.
+No, these pills are not for everyone and they do come with their own host of unpleasant side effects.

 The most common medications used for excessive sweating are known as anticholinergics.
 Some brand names for these medications are Ditropan, Robinul, and Por-banthine.

 If you’ve struggled to find a hyperhidrosis treatment that works for you, or you’re dealing with compensatory sweating issues, you might consider asking your doctor about anticholinergic drugs or other hyperhidrosis medications.
 Remember, this kind of treatment is considered a last resort and comes with a long list of risk factors.

 How Anticholinergic Medications Help Reduce Excessive Sweating: